 Wilcox was later picked up for a probation violation on November 1, 2004.
 He was released from the Broward County jail on December 7, 2004 and apparently fled to Cambodia sometime after that, while the felony theft and eluding charges against him were still pending.
 A felony warrant for his arrest was issued by a Broward County judge on February 22, 2005.

 Dr. Wilcox set up a psychology practice in Phnom Penh in 2005 under the name “Wilcox Associates.”
-Wilcox’ psychology practice include counseling services relating to substance abuse, child protection, and domestic violence.
+Wilcox’s psychology practice included counseling services relating to substance abuse, child protection, and domestic violence.
 He and his 21 year-old Cambodia boyfriend, Tek “Weslee” Lim, later opened “Thor Health Services” in 2009.

 Dr. Wilcox became well known in expat social circles, and he even had a regular radio show on 97.5 Love FM.
 He reportedly claimed that he was an heir to the Gillette razor fortune.